bshastry/bshastry.github.io/_posts/2019-01-18-Deconstructing-LPM.md

   - what LibprotobufferMutator is and how one can write an LP spec
   - How LP spec can help us write more targeted fuzzers
   - How the whole LP/LPM/libFuzzer setup is wired together

+Overall, I feel that LP-based fuzzing holds promise for testing language parsers, compilers, interpreters etc.
+The challenge is to obtain an understanding of the underlying language well enough to be able to (1) write a spec for it and (2) write a proper LP-to-native format converter.

+Although I think writing these things is not a big deal, it definitely takes dedicated time and effort.
+This means, unless you draw benefits from such effort you are more likely to just download a corpus from the Internet and start fuzzing.
+It's essentially a cost-benefit trade-off.

 In an upcoming post, I plan to compare vanilla (non specification) fuzzer and an LP-based fuzzer  with the hope that such a comparison sheds light on the actual benefits of LP-based fuzzing.
 That's all folks!